Exploring a Multimodal Chatbot as a Facilitator in Therapeutic Art Activity: System Design and Implementation

 \subsubsection{Promoting active expression while allowing silence.}

-The process of externalizing emotions through art is often accompanied hesitation and uncertainty, especially for those who are new to art-making~\cite{santosa2026emoflow}.
+The process of externalizing emotions through art is often accompanied with hesitation and uncertainty, especially for those who are new to art-making~\cite{santosa2026emoflow}.
 In these cases, a safe space should gently encourage the user to proceed, while allowing them to stay silent if needed~\cite{horvitz1999principles, zhang2026asafeplace}.
-Therefore, if the user is stuck in the creation process without actively sharing their thoughts in the conversation over two minutes, the chatbot will provide ``gentle nudges'' that engage the user to share their thoughts or explore new visual elements.
+Therefore, in our system, while the chatbot responds immediately to any text inputs from users, it does not preemptively push users to progress their artwork if the canvas remains static.
+Only if the user is stuck in the creation process without actively sharing their thoughts in the conversation over two minutes, the chatbot will provide ``gentle nudges'' that engage the user to share their thoughts or explore new visual elements.
+If the user chooses to remain silence after the nudge, the system will suspend further autonomous messages, respecting the user's need for a safe, uninterrupted creation space.